MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 Now for the storage connection string, copy the connection string you copied earlier into the section `ConnectionStrings:ApplicationStorage`.

-*Note*: The `Key1:Key2`, for instance `ComputerVision:ApiEndPoint` refers to ASP.NET Core way of setting application settings in appsettings.json.
-The `Key1:Key2` refers to the hierachy of JSON keys.
+*Note*: The `Key1:Key2`, for instance `ComputerVision:ApiEndPoint`, refers to ASP.NET Core way of setting application settings in appsettings.json.
+The `Key1:Key2` refers to the hierarchy of JSON keys.
 For instance, your appsettings.json should look like this:

 ```json
 {